 My credit score is consistently being monitored because I’m in the prime of my career and am paranoid about identity theft.
 Spending several hundred dollars a year for the piece of mind that my financial information is correct and not being tampered with is worth it.
 If I was retired and have multiple-millions of dollars in the bank, I would care a little less, because I don’t need credit.
 However, I would still monitor my scores because of identity theft.

-Stay vigilant readers and sign-up for your free credit check score with TransUnion.
-It’s free and could really make a difference to your finances and even your love life.
 You need to check your score at least once a year so you know how you whether you are safe and whether you need to improve.
+You can check your credit score for free online or with certain credit cards that provide the service.
 Don’t be naive to think that the government and businesses you deal with have your best interest at heart.
 It just takes one bad move to ruin your finances.